 Roughly three months ago, I traveled approximately 2,500 miles from Columbus, Ohio to Portland, Oregon in a permanent move, accumulating five gigabytes to commemorate my old life and my three-day, butt-paralyzing trip across the United States.
 I waited to peel back the cellophane on my jpgs and videos until I missed the hell out of my former home, which happened surprisingly sooner than I thought it would.
 I left Columbus with a bittersweet taste in my mouth.
 The midwest capital felt homogenized and unambitious—a lowest common denominator of Americana whose flag should be a Crock-Pot backlit by a flatscreen TV running an endless football feed.
 (As an OSU alum, occasional Buckeye games are exempt).
 It can be a dumbly comfortable culture, erected around cookie cutter housing developments and cheap beer.
-But it also has some of the best human beings on the face of this planet who dissolve every syllable of the last three sentences with their collective presence.
+But it also has some of the best human beings on the face of this planet who contradict every syllable of the last three sentences with their collective presence.

-It’s not enough to say that these people constitute the best parts of a city, but they also catalyze them.
+It’s not enough to say that these people constitute the best parts of a city, but that they catalyze them.
 They sculpt its most memorable rooms with their personalities, and the only reason to be in those rooms when they’re not there is because those places still make you think of them.

 I decided to carry my camera around for the past two weeks of my stay in the Columbus, taking pictures between drinks and banter.
 Those pictures can be found below.
 Caveat: there are folks I wish were below who didn’t make it in, either because I took meh pictures or timing didn’t work out.
 I also left family and old-school friends out, though a majority of them left the city at the same time I did.